As part of our Learning Health System journey, the Alliance is convening a group of client & community research partners.

 The Alliance for Healthier Communities commits to:

-- Compensating community participants with a per-meeting honorarium equivalent to $25 per hour of expected work (one hour for meeting participation and one hour for preparation);
+• Compensating community participants with a per-meeting honorarium aligned with the Living Wage Index for Ontario and based on the amount of expected work (1.5 hours meeting participation and 1 hour for preparation).

 Client and community research partners will be expected to: